multiple sclerosis caregiver

 She wasn’t there!

 I often consider how current events will impact my future.
 I knew, if proven a wimp on my honeymoon, I’d never feel good about it.
-I swallowed my fear and with both hands on the stair rails I slowly climbed to the top.
+I swallowed my fear and with both hands grasping the stair rails I slowly climbed to the top.

 “Come here,” I said, standing near the stairs trying to hide as much of my terror as I could, “and kiss me.”

-It’s a photo of swirling, giddy, joy.
-Just the two of us kissing, high, on top of the world on a beautiful, breezy, blue-sky day.
+It’s a picture of swirling, giddy, joy.
+Just the two of us kissing, both high, on top of the world on a beautiful, breezy, blue-sky day.
 She, full of energy and possessed of all graces, overflowing with the excitement of a newlywed, and filled full of hope for a splendid life ahead.
-I, light-headed at the height of it all, holding on to her, the only sure thing I find to hold at the top of the world, up near the clouds.
+I, light-headed at the height of it all, dizzy, holding on to her, the only sure thing I find to hold at the top of the world, up near the clouds.

 I love that photo because it’s a metaphor for all that marriage has been for me – the daily opportunity to climb happy towers with my wife – living high on love on the top of the world.
 You may think I gush, but I tell you, it’s true!